dmayerdesign/funk/CONTRIBUTING.md

 ## Testing Philosophy

-A test is 2 things: a design tool and a form of documentation.
+A test is 3 things: a design tool, a quality assurance tool, and a form of documentation.

-All production code should be covered by tests, because we need both of those things in order to write code at scale.
+All production code should be covered by tests, because we need all of those characteristics in order to write code at scale.

-All commits should aim to have one test per component changed.

 ## Rules For Testing